aquele-marin/aquele-marin/README.md

 ### ➕ More about me:

-• 👨‍💻 Mostly working as a front-end dev. <br>
+• 👨‍💻 Mostly working as a BMC Helix developer. <br>
-• 🔬 Undergrad in information systems.<br>
+• 🔬 Complete undergrad in information systems.<br>
-• 🌱 Mainly learning about React.js and Dataviz. <br>
+• 🌱 Mainly learning about computer networks and SOLID patterns. <br>
-• 🥅 2023 Goals: Learn cloud computing and get front-end certificates.
+• 🥅 2025 Goals: Change my working are to some code related and build great things.

 ### 🧰 Tech Stack: